vindarel/ABStock/README.md

 ![](basket.png)

+Current features:

+- show the catalogue
+- search it
+- the user adds books in his basket
+- and he sends an **email** from the app to the shop owner to pass command.

 Interested?
 Please get in touch.
-We can host it for you and develop more features.

 ## Config